nobstergo/fileradar/README.md

-# File Radar
+# FileRadar

-**File Radar** is a desktop application that helps you **browse, search, and index files** inside any selected folder - with support for multiple languages, symbols, and file content searching.
+**FileRadar** is a desktop application that helps you **browse, search, and index files** inside any selected folder - with support for multiple languages, symbols, and file content searching.

 ---